jorgecapelo/Evopam_with_evodiss/README.md

-# Evopam_with_evodiss
-Modification of Isopam by Schmidtlein 2015 to incorporate evodiss of Pavoine 2014
+# Modification of Isopam by Schmidtlein 2015 to incorporate phylosim of Nipperess 2010 & evodiss of Pavoine 2014